-The seasonal variation in the condition index (C = $\sqrt{L/M} \times d$ ) of the harp seals taken in the period 1990-94 is shown in Fig. 7, where data from both sexes were pooled.
+The seasonal variation in the condition index $(C = \sqrt{L/M} d)$ of the harp seals taken in the period 1990-1994 is shown in Fig. 7, where data from both sexes are pooled.
 The seasonal variation in the condition index was comparable with the variation in blubber thickness (Fig. 4).
-In the spring period, March-June, the condition index was significantly lower than in the autumn and winter period
+In the spring period, March-June, the condition index was significantly lower than in the autumn and winter period (September-February).
+Within the spring season, all recorded indices were significantly different from the mean for this period (P<0.001), except for March 1992.
+During the autumn-winter season, however, none of the recorded indices differs significantly from the mean for this period.
+The relationship between the condition index (C) and the index described as maximum girth100/standard body length (Sergeant 1973) in the various seasons during 1990 to 1993 is given in Fig. 8.